ibm-cloud-docs/vpc/block_storage_is_attach.md

 * Instances with less than 4 virtual CPUs can attach up to 4 block storage secondary volumes, plus the boot volume.
 * Instances with 4 or more virtual CPUs can attach up to 12 block storage secondary volumes, plus the boot volume.

+**Note**: Volume attachment limits are recommended but not strictly enforced in the Early Access release.
+Depending on your OS environment, you might be able to attach more secondary volumes to an instance.

 ## Attach a block storage volume to a virtual server instance
 {: #attach}